VA2QED/frame-of-references/notes/perceived-trajectories.md

 > Animate: the ball on a car only moving up and down.

 As we have mentioned in the previous example, motion is relative.
-Since the car is moving at the same velocity in the horizontal direction as the projectile, you can say that the motion of the car and the motion in the x direction of the  projectile "cancels out" and an observer moving on the car says that the ball is only moving up and down.
+Since the car is moving at the same velocity in the horizontal direction as the projectile, the ball appears to not be moving horizontally to the moving observer.
+The only motion that the moving observer perceives is the vertical up and down motion.

 > Animation which reference frame?

+> animation: Motion is relative
+Since motion is relative, both observations can be used depending on context.

 ![orientation and position](./../assets/notes/projectile-motion-calculations.jpg)